JPeikert/stories/README.md

 # Stories

-Stories is a platform, written in Ruby, on which you can share your photos and comment other people's photos, as well as like and dislike them.
+Stories is a platform on which you can share your photos and comment other people's photos, as well as like and dislike them.

 ### Compatibility
 Stories is created and tested on: